Ben-Haslam/Alternative-Uniswap-Interface/blog.md

 };
 ```

-`formatReserve` the coin's reserves into something nice and readable:
+`formatReserve` turns the coin's reserves into something nice and readable:

 ```javascript=133
 const formatReserve = (reserve, symbol) => {